sandermvanvliet/TestableHttpClient/README.md

 # Codenizer.HttpClient.Testable

-A package to help you test the usage of HttpClient in your applications.
+A NuGet package to help you test the usage of the .Net HttpClient in your applications.

+It supports matching on HTTP verbs, URL, query parameters, content type and much more.
+It allows you to return specific responses for each matching request as well as asserting that requests were made with the expected parameters and HTTP headers.

 ## Build status

 [![Build status](https://ci.appveyor.com/api/projects/status/xiqdlv0g1r3xrufv?svg=true)](https://ci.appveyor.com/project/sandermvanvliet/testablehttpclient)
 [![Codenizer.HttpClient.Testable](https://buildstats.info/nuget/Codenizer.HttpClient.Testable)](https://www.nuget.org/packages/Codenizer.HttpClient.Testable/)

 Proudly built with [NCrunch](https://www.ncrunch.net).

+Have a look at the [changelog](Changelog.md) for recent changes in the latest versions.

 ## Introduction